 Overview

 The US Department of Education has awarded a grant to both Lasell University and UMass Lowell's faculty to develop an interdisciplinary graduate-level programs to prepare professionals to meet the special education needs school-aged (K-8) students with autism spectrum disorder (ASD) and related disabilities.
-There are 24 full scholarships available where 12 students from each school would be awarded full tuition.
-The availability of these generous scholarships will allow graduate students to continue their training, preparing them to work with the rising number of children and teens with a variety of other behavior needs.
+There are 32 full scholarships available where 16 students from each school would be awarded full tuition.
+The availability of these generous scholarships will allow scholars to earn master’s degree programs with licensure and credits toward graduate certificates.

 Scholarship Highlights

-• 24 students will be awarded a full-tuition scholarship (12 from Lasell University and 12 from UMASS Lowell) equivalent to the tuition for 45 credit masters along with paid travel for conferences and books
+• 32 students will be awarded a full-tuition scholarship (16 from Lasell University and 16 from UMass Lowell) equivalent to the tuition for 45 credit masters along with paid travel for conferences and books

-• 12 scholarships from both institutions will be awarded to students starting Fall 2022 and will continue for the next 3 years
+• Scholarships from both institutions will be awarded to students starting January 2026 and will continue for the next 5 years

-• Adds a unique focus on special education and applied behavior analysis and autism, addressing the needs of diverse student populations in grades K-8.
+• Adds a unique focus on special education and applied behavior analysis and autism, addressing the needs of students with intensive support needs grades K-8.

 • Courses will be taken at both Lasell and UMass Lowell

-• Attend interdisciplinary seminars and workshops where both Lasell and UMASS Lowell students will learn and collaborate on projects together
+• Interdisciplinary seminars and workshops where both Lasell and UMass Lowell students will learn and collaborate on projects together

 Students who apply can pick a specialized path:

-The master’s program will encourage the next generation of educators to work in concert to support students in grades K-8 by introducing a comprehensive, interdisciplinary approach to special education and applied behavior analysis while integrating culturally responsive methodologies to address the needs of a diverse student population.
-Together, Lasell and UMass Lowell graduate students will attend coordinated seminars and workshops that promote best practices, reinforce collaboration and problem-solving, and explore Applied Behavioral Analysis to benefit students with disabilities.
+These master’s programs will encourage the next generation of educators to work in concert to support students in grades K-8 by introducing a comprehensive, interdisciplinary approach to special education and applied behavior analysis while integrating culturally responsive methodologies to address the needs of a diverse student population receiving additional experiences in supporting learners with Autism and high-intensity needs.
+Together, Lasell and UMass Lowell graduate students scholars will attend coordinated seminars and workshops that promote best practices, reinforce collaboration and problem-solving, and explore Applied Behavioral Analysis evidence-based practices to benefit students with disabilities.

-Though the demand for qualified educators is high, numerous factors have resulted in a shortage of teachers, including a sharp decline in the number of high school graduates enrolling in college-level teacher preparation programs.
-Further, while children of color represent 51% of all students in the United States, only 13% of teachers represent diverse backgrounds.
-And the disparity within the special education sector is even more significant and requires additional support.
+Though the demand for qualified special educators and related service providers is high, numerous factors have resulted in a shortage of teachers, including a sharp decline in the number of high school graduates enrolling in college-level teacher preparation programs.

 How do I apply?

-Students only need to fill out the application for the Master's in Special Education & Moderate Disabilities and let your enrollment counselor know you are interested in the scholarship that is being offered and your application will be considered.
+Students only need to fill out the application for the Master of Education: Moderate Disabilities and let your enrollment counselor know you are interested in the COAST scholarship that is being offered and your application will be considered.

-Learn more about the Master's in Education: Special Education & Moderate Disabilities program.
+Learn more about the Master of Education: Moderate Disabilities program.

 Fill out an application >>